The first step in troubleshooting the agent is finding out whether it is running or not. To do this see:

 agent.sh) from the command line.

-If HTTP authentication fails then you are using incorrect credentials for the agent.
+If HTTP authentication fails, you may be using incorrect credentials for the agent.
 Attempting to log in to the service manager using incorrect credentials creates an entry in the agent log file.
-For the location of this log file see Section D.2.2, “Agent Log Files”.

-If no HTTP authentication dialog box appears, and you are unable to connect at all, then the host name or port might be specified incorrectly.
+If no HTTP authentication dialog box is displayed, and you are unable to connect, the host name or port number might be specified incorrectly.
 Confirm the values you entered against those described as the

 Application hostname and port:in the

-To check if a blocked port is the problem, temporarily bring down your firewall.
-If the agent is then able to connect, open up the port specified during installation and restart the agent.
+To check if a blocked port is the problem, check your firewall's configuration for that port number.
+Open the port specified during installation and restart the agent.
 If necessary you can monitor outside the firewall using an SSH tunnel.
-For more information, see Section 5.10, “Monitoring Outside the Firewall with an SSH Tunnel”.
+For more information, see Section 5.8, “Monitoring Outside the Firewall with an SSH Tunnel”.

 Running the agent from the command line sometimes displays errors that fail to appear in the log file or on the screen when the agent is started from a menu option.
 To start the agent from the command line see the instructions given at the start of this section.